Oasis (band): 2003–2007: Alan White's departure and Don't Believe the Truth

-After much turbulence, the band's sixth album was finally recorded in Los Angeles-based Capitol Studios from October to December the same year.
+After much turbulence, the band's sixth album was finally recorded in Los Angeles–based Capitol Studios from October to December the same year.
 Producer Dave Sardy took over the lead producing role from Noel, who decided to step back from these duties after a decade of producing leadership over the band.
 In May 2005, after three years and as many scrapped recording sessions, the band released their sixth studio album, Don't Believe the Truth, fulfilling their contract with Sony BMG.
 It followed the path of Heathen Chemistry as being a collaborative project again, rather than a Noel-written album.
 The album was the first in a decade not to feature drumming by Alan White, marking the recording debut of Starkey.
 The record was generally hailed as the band's best effort since Morning Glory by fans and critics alike, spawning two UK number one singles: "Lyla" and "The Importance of Being Idle", whilst "Let There Be Love" entered at number 2.
 Oasis picked up two awards at the Q Awards: one People's Choice Award and the second for Don't Believe the Truth as Best Album.
-Following in the footsteps of Oasis' previous five albums, Don't Believe the Truth also entered the UK album charts at number one.
-To date the album has sold more than 6 million copies worldwide.
+Following in the footsteps of Oasis's previous five albums, Don't Believe the Truth also entered the UK album charts at number one.
+By 2013 the album had sold more than six million copies worldwide.

 In May 2005, the band's new line-up embarked on a large scale world tour.
 Beginning on 10 May 2005 at the London Astoria, and finishing on 31 March 2006 in front of a sold-out gig in Mexico City, Oasis played more live shows than at any time since the Definitely Maybe Tour, visiting 26 countries and headlining 113 shows for over 3.2 million people.
 The tour passed without any major incidents and was the band's most successful in more than a decade.
 The tour included sold-out shows at New York's Madison Square Garden and LA's Hollywood Bowl.
-A rockumentary film made during the tour, entitled Lord Don't Slow Me Down directed by Dick Carruthers was released in October 2007.
-A second DVD included live footage from an Oasis gig in Manchester from 2 July 2005.
+A rockumentary film made during the tour, entitled Lord Don't Slow Me Down directed by Baillie Walsh was released in October 2007.